 The Vilification and Dichotomousization of Wanda Maximoff and the Scarlet Witch

 I have been a fan of the Scarlet Witch for most of my life.
 She has always been one of the most fascinating characters in all of comics who has toed the line between action girl and damsel, hero and villain.
 Originally a reluctant member of the very first Brotherhood of Mutants under Magneto, and alongside her twin brother Pietro Maximoff aka Quicksilver, the two paid a debt to the Master of Magnetism before quickly leaving the Brotherhood and joining the Avengers.
 The MCU did a version of this sort of backstory: Wanda and Pietro were willing members of Hydra and worked with Ultron before defecting to the Avengers when Wanda saw the robot’s plan to destroy the entire world.
 Yes, even Wanda who hated Tony Stark for his hand in destroying her home and killing her parents, rose to the occasion when she saw humanity and lives were at stake.
 Wanda became a new Avenger, a hero.
-I won’t get into her mistakes and the ways in which she experienced extreme loss all her life, as well as the ways she tried to be a hero in spite of that loss, I wrote an entire article on it you can read here.
+I won’t get into her mistakes and how she experienced extreme loss all her life, as well as the ways she tried to be a hero despite that loss, I wrote an entire article on it you can read here.
 Instead, I’ll focus on what this movie did.

 I’m sick and tired of projects like the MCU, the FOX-Men (FOX’s X-Men film series), and Game of Thrones having me defend white women.
 I was not put on this earth to do that, and yet I find myself having to do it time and time again because of the gaslighting and fuckery.
-The worst part about it all is that even comics have been doing this weird thing of having women characters who are heroic becoming all-powerful, becoming either unable to control their power or being completely unhinged to the point where they must die in order to end the threat, usually by their own hand or by a man.
+The worst part about it all is that even comics have been doing this weird thing of having women characters who are heroic becoming all-powerful, becoming either unable to control their power or being completely unhinged to the point where they must die to end the threat, usually by their own hand or by a man.
 It’s insulting.
 Watching Wanda turn evil, irrevocably so, after mastering her powers and learning she even was magical only for her to read one book and turn evil, was a slap in the face for all the nuance we had in WandaVision.
 But let’s not forget the creators behind this movie didn’t even watch the series, which certainly shows.
 Where was Vision?
 Why was he completely ignored in her motivation and erased in her mind?
 Vision was the main reason she even wanted kids at all, because she wanted a family that included him and their love story was the best the MCU has done, to date.
 Also, was there no universe where Wanda and Vision were together with their children?
 Why would she pick one where she was raising them alone?
 Even when she was doing bad things in that series, she never killed anyone or wanted to.
 Plus now all of a sudden she’s just straight-up murdering people left and right?
 Even ignoring the comics, Wanda in the MCU never displayed a wanton disregard for human life.
 And caulking it all up to “wElL thE dArkhOlD mAkEs yOu eViL,” is just lazy writing.

 And what is this obsession with having the woman’s power be a separate entity from herself?
 Wanda Maximoff IS the Scarlet Witch.
 It is a title, but it is who SHE is, and yet this movie treats it like it’s an evil split personality, which gave distinct Jean Grey/Phoenix vibes in X-Men: The Last Stand.
-Wanda, Jean, and even Daenerys from Game of Thrones were all examples of majorly popular women characters who were heroic, went “cRaZy” and had to be killed off in order to stop them.
+Wanda, Jean, and even Daenerys from Game of Thrones were all examples of majorly popular women characters who were heroic, went “cRaZy” and had to be killed off to stop them.
 Everything they did as heroes or at least complex individuals was completely invalidated because they suddenly all became mass murderers and were now scary.
 While Dany may not have had an alternate personality, her mental illness was used as an excuse to justify her “evil” and need to die in the most disgusting of ways.
 She got to die by the hand of her love interest/nephew, the ever-so-milquetoast Jon Snow.
 Jean, despite having the power to completely obliterate him, was killed by Wolverine, who the movies loved to make the top-dog hero of the entire franchise when it should have been about the X-Men team as an ensemble.
-Also, his stupid-ass healing factor ain’t doin’ shit against her level power, that was some straight-up bullshit, for real.
+Also, his stupid-ass healing factor ain’t doin’ shit against her level of power, that was some straight-up bullshit, for real.
 And finally, after being willing to kill innocents, heroes, and a teenage girl, Wanda sees the error of her ways, burns up every version of the Darkhold in the multiverse… and also decides to bring down an entire stone fortress on top of herself..?

 Wanda Deserved Better

 I did enjoy the performance of Elizabeth Olsen throughout the movie but hated the way they wrote her character.
 I felt the only sliver of nuance came when she was confronted with her sons being afraid of her.
 The scene was powerful.
 Unfortunately, it was the only shred of nuance that was offered to her throughout the entire movie.
 Right out the gate, she’s just unhinged and bloodthirsty.
 Yes, she got to be powerful AF and be feared, which was cool to see, but her being completely and utterly villainized was beyond annoying.
 Furthermore, why was her magic limited to telekinesis, red-energy blasts, one moment of mind control, and flying?
 What happened to her reality warping?
 Was I rolling my eyes so hard and so frequently that I missed it completely?
-And given her level of power, why did she need America’s power in order to travel the multiverse?
+And given her level of power, why did she need America’s power to travel the multiverse?
 Is magic so limited in the MCU that they don’t even have any spells for interdimensional travel?
 The ghetto…

-And I understand they wanted a reason for America and the heroes to be at odds with Wanda, but I found it baffling that they not only tied America’s powers to her life but that Wanda would be written to be willing to kill a young girl just to get what she wanted, given her own backstory and experience with loss.
-Wanda lost her parents at a very young age, she lost her brother, the love of her life three times (including by her own hand once, because she had no choice). and her children.
+And I understand they wanted a reason for America and the heroes to be at odds with Wanda, but I found it baffling that they not only tied America’s powers to her life but that Wanda would be written to be willing to kill a young girl just to get what she wanted, given her backstory and experience with loss.
+Wanda lost her parents at a very young age, she lost her brother, the love of her life three times (including by her hand once, because she had no choice). and her children.
 When I complain about the assassination of Wanda’s character, I’m actually referring to the MCU version we were given and have followed all these years.
 Even at her very worst, Wanda was not a killer.
 And again whether or not you want to chalk it up to the Darkhold, it still is a betrayal to the character and also says that everything she did or tried to do was invalidated because she read one fucking book.
 The writers leaned into Wanda’s femininity (the desire to reach/protect her children at all costs) in the most disgusting way they could.
-And now she’s dead.
+And now she’s dead, allegedly.
 Even if they find a way to bring her back, what can they possibly do with her now besides make her a villain again?
 It’s cartoonish, one-dimensional, and sexist as hell.

 Also, fuck Strange for gaslighting Wanda by telling her that her children weren’t real.
 I have also pushed back against fans who said the same thing in WandaVision.
 Her kids were real then and are now, they exist in the multiverse, and she had literally used magic to conceive and give birth to them.
 Her power is to make the impossible happen and she did just that.
 Fall back and fall off calling her children “imaginary”.
 Stranger things have happened in the comics, in fiction, and yes, even in the MCU.